April and May are great months to visit Cozumel, whether it’s just at the end of your school vacation or after the spring break season is over.

 Cozumel Sea Turtle Nesting Starts in May

-If you’re one of those crazy sea-turtle fans (join the ranks!), you may want to jump straight here, to our comprehensive post all about Cozumel Sea Turtles that live and make their nests around the island.
+If you’re one of us sea turtle super-fans, you may want to jump straight here, to our comprehensive post all about Cozumel Sea Turtles that live and make their nests around the island.

 But in the meantime, take note that the month of May is usually the start of the turtle nesting season in Cozumel.